okara4inceva/mimic-icu-los-prediction/README.md

 Future work may include:

 - Strengthening model validation and calibration assessment;
-- Comparing alternative modeling approaches, such as XGBoost or Random Forest;
+- Comparing alternative modelling approaches, such as XGBoost or Random Forest;
 - Including time-series clinical variables, such as vital signs and laboratory results;
 - Translating ICU LOS predictions into decision-support categories, such as low, medium, and high expected length of stay;
 - Identifying operational outcomes relevant to ICU capacity planning, such as delayed discharge, bed availability, staffing pressure, and patient flow;